 Oh well.
 We got up at 06:00 and after a leisure breakfast we were on our way up the headwall to the Wapta Icefield above the hut.
 The headwall went quickly.
 For some reason after spending 2.5 days on the Columbia Icefield in February, the Wapta seemed nice and cozy!
-The headwall used to seem quite large, and the peaks were far apart but now I thought everything was much closer together than I remembered!
-(Except peaks at the far reaches of the Wapta still seemed far, like Collie and Ayesha or Mistaya.)
+The headwall used to seem quite large, and the peaks were far apart but now I thought everything was much closer together than I remembered - except the peaks at the far reaches of the Wapta like Collie, Ayesha or Mistaya of course.

 Kev broke trail almost all the way up Habel on his super-light gear.
 My gear felt heavy and I felt sluggish.
 I was carrying the rope but that shouldn't have made me feel so heavy.
-(I can't wait to try 8lbs lighter!)
 The views continued to impress as we got higher, most impressive was the north face of Mount Rhondda and eventually the very impressive summit cap on Mount Ayesha.
 The ridge was heavily corniced to our left (east side) but we managed to avoid too much exposure to them and soon found ourselves looking at the final summit block over a small notch in the ridge.

 Our route was nice because we could easily protect both sides of the crux off of slings, but a fall would've hurt like heck no matter what, due to the direction of the fall relative to our gear.
 A 30 meter rope was just enough to cover the entire blue line of our route!